 The Dispensational Interpretation

-As for 1 Corinthians 15:51-52, we have seen that it closely parallels 1 Thessalonians 4:13-18, teaching nothing more or less than the sudden, supernatural transformation of the living saints.
-It makes no mention whatsoever of a secret Rapture into heaven.
-If, then, as MacArthur states, 1 Thessalonians 4:13-18 is indeed the premiere NT text on the Rapture, in which Paul gives us the full “details” about this great eschatological mystery, certainly we would expect him at least to mention—and hopefully to fully explain—the removal of the Church to heaven for seven years?
+As for 1 Corinthians 15:51-52, we have seen that it closely parallels 1 Thessalonians 4:13-18, teaching nothing more (or less) than the sudden, supernatural transformation of the living saints.
+It makes no mention at all of a secret rapture of the Church.
+If, then, as MacArthur states, 1 Thessalonians 4:13-18 is indeed the “premiere” NT text on the Rapture—the text in which Paul gives us the “full details” about this great eschatological mystery—we would certainly expect him (Paul) to at least mention (and hopefully explain) the invisible removal of his Church to Heaven for seven years.
 We have just seen, however, that he does neither.

-Again, MacArthur says that in Matthew 24 we find the angels gathering up Christ’s “elect” (i.e., the tribulation saints), while in 1 Thessalonians 4 we see Christ himself personally gathering in a different elect (i.e., his Church).
-However, Paul does not say that Christ himself will gather his Church.
-Rather, he simply says that “we . . . will be caught up together to meet the Lord in the air” (v.
-17).
-So again, there is no real conflict between the two passages, since in both cases it is clearly Christ who does the “Catching Up” by means of angelic agency (Matt.
+Again, MacArthur says that in Matthew 24 we find the angels gathering up Christ’s “elect” (i.e., the tribulation saints), while in 1 Thessalonians 4 we see Christ himself personally gathering up a different elect (i.e., his Church).
+However, our text does not say that Christ himself will gather his Church.
+Rather, it simply says that “we . . . will be caught up together to meet the Lord in the air” (1 Thess.
+4:17).
+So again, there is no real conflict between the two passages.
+In both cases it is clearly Christ who does the “Catching Up” by means of angelic agency (Matt.
 24:31).
 And this, in turn, means that there is no need to distinguish between two different “elects” and two different events.
 Both texts deal with one and the same elect experiencing one and the same event.
 They deal with the Church—the called-out ones of all times and places—experiencing the one Consummation of all things.

 Some Final Questions

-Why, in all of Paul’s writings, would he repeatedly speak of the Coming of Christ, (1 Thessalonians 3:13, 4:15, 5:23; 2 Thessalonians 2:1) or of “his Coming,” as though there were only one of them (1 Corinthians 15:23; 1 Thessalonians 2:19; 2 Thessalonians 2:8)?
+Why, in all of Paul’s writings, would he repeatedly speak of the Coming of Christ (1 Thess.
+3:13; 4:15; 5:23; 2 Thess.
+2:1), or of “his Coming,” as though there were only one of them (1 Cor.
+15:23; 1 Thess.
+2:19; 2 Thess.
+2:8)?

-Why would he speak of the Resurrection, as though there were only one of them (Acts 17:18, 32; 1 Corinthians 15:21, 42; 2 Timothy 2:18)?
+Why would he speak of the Resurrection as though there were only one of them (Acts 17:18, 32; 1 Cor.
+15:21, 42; 2 Tim.
+2:18)?